Emanuel Querido: Professional biography

 Only a few days after the occupation of Amsterdam, the Querido publishing house was struck by the German secret police Gestapo.
 They wanted to destroy this center of resistance.
 Querido had to leave the publishing business and with his wife retreated to the town of Laren where he had owned a house since 1929.
 The publishing company was put under the control of a national-socialist manager.
-Fritz Landshoff, a Jew and foe of the Nazis, was by chance in London during the German advance to the Netherlands and succeeded in escaping to the USA.
+Fritz Landshoff, a Jew and foe of the Nazis was by chance in London during the German advance to the Netherlands and succeeded in escaping to the United States.
 In 1943.
 Emanuel Querido and his wife went into hiding in the nearby town of Blaricum.
-They were however betrayed; both fell into German hands and were murdered by the Nazis in Sobibor extermination camp on July 23, 1943.
+They were betrayed and both fell into German hands and were murdered by the Nazis in Sobibor extermination camp on July 23, 1943.